abhishek-2002-github/ARTH-Team-Task-1/README.md

 # ARTH-Team-Task-1<br />

- I and my team has developed a python-based CLI using which one can automate multiple technologies, The list of technologies the CLI will provide are:
+I and my team has developed a python-based CLI using which one can automate multiple technologies, The list of technologies the CLI will provide are:<br />
-➡️ Linux
+➡️ Linux<br />
-➡️ Docker
+➡️ Docker<br />
-➡️ Hadoop
+➡️ Hadoop<br />
-➡️ AWS
+➡️ AWS<br />

 The CLI is the result of the integration of multiple technologies with python where we have tried to automate some particular tasks as per requirement and the sub-option which the user will be able to use under the above-listed technologies are:
 🔰 Linux( Local/Remote Command Execution )